Losant/losant-docs/docs/workflows/overview.md

 Temperature warning.
 Temperature now at {{ degreesCelsius }} deg C!
 ```

-For this example, the user wanted to send an SMS alert with the temperature in celsius, but our temperature sensor reported the value in Fahrenheit.
+For this example, the user wanted to send an SMS alert with the temperature in Celsius, but our temperature sensor reported the value in Fahrenheit.
 This is why we used the math node to convert the temperature before being sent.

 ## Common Payload Fields